Lanzhou-J/portfolio-project/README.md

 All the webpages use a consistent design style, including components, fonts, and colors.

 ### Responsive Design
+All 5 pages are designed following responsive web design rules.

 The navigation bar and footer bar are designed to be responsive so that users with different mobile device are able to use the links and buttons easily.

 For Experience and Skills webpage, I used flex cards to structure the contents including working experience, different category of personal skills and personality keywords.
+I have modified the strucure of Homepage and Blog page to make them all responsive and fit all screen sizes.
 I have used media query to help change font size and width/height of different sections to make the pages display all components at desktop, mobile, and tablet viewport widths.

 ### Three Versions